scharris/sqljson-query/docs/query-specifications.md

     unambiguous so no table alias is necessary.

-## <a id="parent-spec"></a>Parent Table Specification
+## Parent Table Specification

-Parent table specifications appear in the `parentTables` member of a `TableJsonSpec`, where they describe the contributions from parent tables of the table named in `table` to the JSON output.
+Parent table specifications appear in the `parentTables` member of any `TableJsonSpec` &mdash;
+meaning either in the top level `tableJson`, or within an item in `parentTables` or `childTables` properties at some level of nesting under `tableJson`.
+A parent table specification describes the contributions to the JSON output from a table that is a parent of the table named in `table`.
 The contribution from a single parent table is described by interface `ParentSpec` which derives from `TableJsonSpec`.
 The subtype adds a few optional members to describe the join, which are only occasionally necessary, and also adds a member controlling whether the fields from the parent